mmaitino/mmaitino/content/publication/gsq/index.md

 ---
-title: Ontological Security and Climate Policy in Jair Bolsonaro’s Brazil: Understanding the Emotional Underpinnings of Environmental Destruction
+title: 'Ontological Security and Climate Policy in Jair Bolsonaro’s Brazil: Understanding the Emotional Underpinnings of Environmental Destruction'

 authors:
 - admin